 Sushi Jun, 3/F, Tung Chiu Commercial Centre, 193 Lockhart Road, Wan Chai | (+852) 3708 8198

-With only 10 seats at its sushi counter, Umi is another hidden gem in Sheung Wan.
+With only 10 seats at its sushi counter, Umi is a hidden gem in Sheung Wan.
 A bit of effort is needed in locating its entrance, but that’s just all part of the experience!
 Unsurprisingly, the food served at Umi is similar to the restaurant’s structure and design—expect high-quality dishes with a low profile that will blow you away once you take a bite.

-Umi, Shop 3, G/F, 159 Hollywood Road, Sheung Wan | (+852) 2956 3177
+Umi, Shop 3, 159 Hollywood Road, Sheung Wan | (+852) 2956 3177

-Omakase menus start from $1,980, but you are guaranteed an endless amount of creativity from the chefs, whose hard efforts are poured into each dish to elevate the experience.
+Omakase menus start from $780, and you are guaranteed an endless amount of creativity from the chefs, whose hard efforts are poured into each dish to elevate the experience.
 Plating is also one of the main focuses of Sushi Yoshi, so be ready to be blown away visually as well.